openhab/org.openhab.binding.zwave/README.md

 #### Secure Inclusion Mode

 The secure command classes allow you to secure communications between devices in your network.
-This is a good thing, and for devices such as locks that protect the security of your property, it's mandatory.
+Secure communications is a good thing, and for devices such as locks that protect the security of your property, it's mandatory.
 However, most devices support the same communications and functions over the standard communication classes, without security.
-The secure classes come with some negative points - the communicate more slowly, and consume more power in battery devices.
+The secure classes come with some negative points - they communicate more slowly, and consume more power in battery devices.
 This is because there is roughly twice as much communication required for the security classes.
+You should therefore consider if you need all devices secured, or if it is acceptable for your system to only secure entry devices.

-The his option allows you to select which classes will be configured to use security - you can elect to use security on all devices that support it, or only on entry control devices.
+This option allows you to select which classes will be configured to use security - you can elect to use security on all devices that support it, or only on entry control devices.

 #### Network Security Key